 - Identify good areas for congratulation (SLA and KPIs actual vs. target and trends over time).
 Understand why favourable exceptions have occurred and seek to deliver even more value.

 - Identify poor areas and drill-down to uncover the causes and recommend corrective action.
-Debate as necessary to ensure that effective action is identified and taken.
+Lead the debate as necessary to ensure that the board identifies and takes effective action.

 - Are the relationships functioning effectively?